nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

   * Must read between the lines to generate rules
   * Must know it's a practical book or you'll read it incorrectly

+The most important thing to remember about any practical book is that it can never solve the practical problems with which it is concerned.
+A theoretical book can solve its own problems.
+But a practical problem can only be solved by action itself.
+Your action.

+The practical author can give rules that they think will work for you, but it is you the reader in your own world and your own situation that must apply them.
+So you'll have to use your judgement in applying the author's rules or recommended actions and modifying them to suite your needs.
+He can never know what's right for you.

+A rule of conduct is practically true on two conditions: one is that it works; the other is that its working leads you to the right end, an end you rightly desire.
+Even if you think it works, but don't agree or are not interested in the end that it leads to, then the book has little practical use for you.

+The practical author has to be a propagandist to convince you of the goals he's proposing that you achieve.
+That's OK, as long as you're aware of the propaganda.
+What enters the heart without first going through the mind will come back at you and put the mind out of commission.
+Allow him to appeal to your emotions (thought -> emotion -> action, beware when the thought step is skipped) when your goals are aligned with his.
+It becomes motivation, not manipulation in that case.

 ### Imaginative Literature

-Expository works try to convey knowledge, while imaginative ones try to communicate experience itself.
-The former appeals to our judgement and reasoning while the latter to our senses and imagination.
+Expository works try to convey knowledge, while imaginative ones try to communicate experience itself. **The former appeals to our judgement and reasoning while the latter to our senses and imagination.**

 A work of fine art is fine not because it is refined or finished, but because it is an end in itself.
 It is its own excuse for being.

 In expository works, you work on the book.
 In imaginative you let the book work on you.

-* Don't try to resist the effect an imaginative work has on you.
+* Don't try to resist the effect an imaginative work has on you: Let it work on you and take you over.
-* Don't look for terms, propositions and arguments
+* Don't look for terms, propositions and arguments: Look for characters, events, plots, worlds.
-* Don't criticize fiction by the standards of truth and consistency that properly apply to communication of knowledge.
+* Don't criticize fiction by the standards of truth and consistency that properly apply to communication of knowledge: enter the author's world and only critique it based on its own rules, not the real world's rules.
 * Structural analogue:
     1. Classify as lyric, novel or play.
 A play differs from a novel in how it narrates entirely by means of actions and speeches.
 The playwrite can never speak in hi own person as the novelist can.
     2. The unity of a story is always in its plot.
 You should be able to summarize the plot